Process name "WindowServer"Would make us think of"Windows Server & Hosting"But he has nothing to do with it Windows by Microsoft.

 5. Close apps you do not use.

-It has been established that WindowServer's consumption volume is also influenced by the graphical effects in applications.
+It was established that the volume of consumption of WindowServer is also influenced by the graphic effects present in the applications.

 After you make all these changes or part of them, restart the operating system.

-Surely the WindowServer service will no longer consume RAM and CPUs as much as before.
+Definitely the service WindowServer will not consume as much RAM and CPU as before.